KWR-Water/wadi/README.rst

 .. .. image:: https://img.shields.io/codecov/c/gh/KWR-Water/wadi
 ..                     :target: https://codecov.io/gh/KWR-Water/wadi

-Wadi is a very generic importer for (almost) all (excel) formats in which water quality data of the (Dutch) water laboratory is shared
+WaDI is a very generic importer for (almost) all (excel) formats in which water quality data of the (Dutch) water laboratory is shared